Intuitive SEO Copywriting

 Conclusion

-There are millions of articles out there about how to optimize web pages.
-Some are amazing, but many are extremely technical, some will steer you in the wrong direction, and others are just trying to rank with little thought of who is reading them.
-I wrote this article to help our clients and friends that need some help in understanding the basics without getting lost in the weeds.
-I didn’t focus on any keywords when I wrote this, I focused on making something useful.
-I hope that this intuitive approach will help you cut through the jargon and write search engine friendly copy.
+There are millions of articles out there about how to optimize web pages for SEO.
+Some are amazing, but many are extremely technical.
+Some will steer you in the wrong direction and others are just trying to rank with little thought of who is reading them.
+I wrote this article to help our clients and friends who need some help in understanding the basics without getting lost in the weeds.
+I didn’t focus on any particular keywords when I wrote this, I focused on making something useful.
+I hope that this intuitive approach will help you cut through the jargon and write search engine-friendly copy.